The purpose of the GIA is to build a strong partnership between primary industries and Government to deliver better biosecurity outcomes.

 What do we want you to do?

-- Look out for the yellow info pack in your mailbox and/or read the Summary Document and the DairyNZ brochure.
+- Read the Summary Document and the DairyNZ brochure.

 - It’s important you understand the commitments that would be made on your behalf.
 For more detail, download the full Discussion Document.

 - Fill in the submission form in the April 2018 issue of Inside Dairy (or download and print a copy here), and send it back to us by 19 April 2018 – no stamp required.

 If you have questions or would like to discuss this proposal directly, phone 0800 4 DairyNZ (0800 4 324 7969 or email us on firstname.lastname@example.org.
 More information about the GIA concept is available on livestockgia.org.nz.